 Q: As a vegan, how do I make sure my diet is not missing important nutrients?

 A: You must have heard the term “junk food vegan.”
-It exists because cutting meat and dairy out of your diet does not come with a nutrition guarantee (nothing really does, unfortunately!).
-But living as a healthy vegan is also one hundred percent possible, if you do it right.
+It exists because cutting meat and dairy out of your diet does not come with a nutrition guarantee (nothing does, unfortunately).
+But living as a healthy vegan is also 100% possible, if you do it right.

 In a nutshell (filled with nuts you should be eating, naturally), that means your main food groups should be vegetables, fruits, whole grains, and quality protein sources like legumes and seeds.
 Not Diet Coke and pretzels (or pasta and french fries!).